attestate/checkout-portal/readme.md

 The checkout portal contract enables buying a Kiwi NFT and delegating your device's key at the same time

+## Development

+This contract relies on the existence of third-party contracts on Optimism.
+Hence it is crucial to use `forge test -f` for the tests to pass.

 ## Deployment

 - CREATE2 is used to deploy delegator2 to a deterministic address independent